conan-io/docs/knowledge/guidelines.rst

   the graph to avoid the conflicts without overrides and forces is the recommended approach.
 - **Please, do not abuse 'tool_requires'**.
 Those are intended only for executables like ``cmake`` and ``ninja`` running in the "build" context, not for libraries or library-like dependencies, that must use ``requires`` or ``test_requires``.
+- Positional arguments when calling Conan should be specified first, before any named argument.
+For example, ``conan install . -s os=Windows`` is correct, but ``conan install -s os=Windows .`` is not.

 Forbidden practices
 -------------------